Tony-Tan/Tony-Tan.github.io/content/deep_learning/A-Simple-Linear-Regression.md

 ---

-## Preliminariess
+## Preliminaries
 1. Linear Algebra(the concepts of space, vector)
 2. Calculus

 ## Notations of Linear Regression[^1]

 We have already created a simple linear model in the post ["An Introduction to Linear Regression"](https://anthony-tan.com/ml-introduction_to_linear_regression/).
-According to the definition of linearity, we can develop a simplest linear regression model:
+According to the definition of linearity, we can develop the simplest linear regression model:

 $$
 Y\sim w_1X+w_0\tag{1}